kiki-lamb/drumtool/README.md

      puts message

-DrumTool's preprocessor internally converts your input code into Ruby code like this:
+DrumTool internally converts your input code into Ruby code that looks like this:

     self.class.include DrumTool::Models
     Bubbles::Standard.track do